Arctium: Food and drink

 The taproot of young burdock plants can be harvested and eaten as a root vegetable.
 While generally out of favour in modern European cuisine, it is popular in East Asia.
 Arctium lappa is known as niúbàng (牛蒡) in Chinese, the same name having been borrowed into Japanese as gobō, and is eaten in Japan, Korea and Taiwan.
 In Korean, burdock root is called u-eong (우엉) and sold as tong u-eong (통우엉), or "whole burdock".
 Plants are cultivated for their slender roots, which can grow up to about one metre long and two centimetres across.
 Burdock root is very crisp and has a sweet, mild, or pungent flavour with a little muddy harshness that can be reduced by soaking julienned or shredded roots in water for five to ten minutes.
 The roots have been used as potato substitutes in Russia.

+Stems and immature flower stalks may also be harvested in late spring, before flowers appear; their taste resembles that of artichoke, to which the burdock is related.
+The stems and stalks are thoroughly peeled, and either eaten raw, or boiled in salt water.

+Sicilian immigrants to North America, unable to find carduni (cardoon), substitute burdock stalks.
+In the US, burdock is sold commercially as cardoon, and is seldom found in conventional grocery stores, but it is available in supermarkets that cater to largely Sicilian and European neighborhoods in the mid Atlantic states, as well as some farmers' markets in the months of May, June, and July.
+The main root can also be boiled and served cold.

+Burdock can also be found in its "wild" state, on the banks of streams and rivers, and even drainage ditches on the sides of roads or railroad tracks in rural areas.
+These plants look little like the cultivated variety found in stores.
+They have many thin stems with broad leaves at their ends.
+There is a reddish color on the stems, which grow tough, hollow and inedible as they age.
+The wild ones are picked in the spring and early summer.
+To use them, the leafy part should be removed, and the stems cleaned of "stringy" fibers.
+The stems are traditionally served egg-battered and fried, as froscia at St. Joseph's Day altars in Sicilian American enclaves in cities like New Orleans and Buffalo.